prashant-misra/disaster_response/README.md

 run.py: It contain code for the web app.
 It recieves the text data from user to get it classified according to need.

-This Project contains two csv filrs:
+This Project contains two csv files:

 Disaster_messages.csv: It contain the Disater messages provided by Figure Eight.